What is the media practices option in communication?

 The media practices option is run in collaboration with the Communication Arts Department on the UNH Manchester campus, giving you direct access to state-of-the-art equipment and studio facilities.
 You’ll develop the interpersonal and technical skills to produce original work.
-Opportunities to enhance the production curriculum include UNH CAMRA, a student and faculty group that conducts and supports research that goes beyond the written word; the digital undergraduate journal of communication, Comm-entary, and training in the CMN Media Lab on the Durham campus.
+Opportunities to enhance the production curriculum include courses in vlogging, multimedia communication and short documentary production; UNH CAMRA, a student and faculty group that conducts and supports research that goes beyond the written word; the digital undergraduate journal of communication, Comm-entary; and training on Adobe Creative Cloud Suite in the Communication Media Lab on the Durham campus.
 Internships in audio, video and digital media production allow you to connect your scholarly training with practical experience.

 - Audio engineer

 - Magazine editor